20 Mystical Temples In Yogyakarta (+fun facts)

 Ratu Boko is located within walking distance of Candi Banyunibo, and Candi Barong so you can combine them.

-Reason to visit: It’s a palace that combines Buddhism and Hinduism in a marvelous site.
+Reason to visit: It’s a palace that combines Buddhism and Hinduism – pretty unique.

 Even more temples in Java